denizddev38/Ddeniz38/README.md

 ### Hi, I’m Deniz Dalsar 🐉

-Member of the coding bootcamps europe, in germany
+Former member of the coding bootcamps europe, in germany

-- 🔭 I’m currently working on my career as a Webdeveloper
+- 🔭 I’m currently working on my career as a Webdeveloper/designer
-- 👯 I’m looking to work with as many Developer as i can
 - ⚡ Fun fact: Developer with a pinch of turkish flavour